Policy infrastructure for autonomous execution

 Treasury / ops teams

 Payroll, invoices, payouts.
-Need verification + lifecycle visibility.
+Need policy-constrained execution + lifecycle visibility.

 The Business